debops/debops/docs/custom-features.rst

 define different settings for all hosts in inventory, a group of hosts, or even specific hosts.
-For example, using ``debops.sshd`` role you can whitelist a certain subnet for all hosts in your inventory, add another subnet for a pariticular group of hosts, and so on.
+For example, using ``debops.sshd`` role you can whitelist a certain subnet for all hosts in your inventory, add another subnet for a particular group of hosts, and so on.
 You can also override more general list on specific hosts if needed.

 File, template and task hooks